sarweshkumar86/landing-page/README.md

 # landing-page
-This is lading page using html  css .
+This is lading page using html  css  and javascript.